dib-lab/2021-paper-ibd/manuscript.md

 While we were able to identify the majority of k-mers that were important for predicting IBD subtype, 26% of k-mers remained unannotated.
 We hypothesized that these k-mers represented strain variable sequences not in reference databases but belonging to species represented by annotated k-mers.
-To test this hypothesis, we performed genome queries on assembly graphs of each metagenome using the 54 candidate genomes that discriminated IBD subtype (**Figure @fig:overview**).
+To investigate this hypothesis, we performed genome queries on assembly graphs of each metagenome using the 54 candidate genomes that discriminated IBD subtype (**Figure @fig:overview**).
 Assembly graph genome queries recover sequences in a metagenome that match the query, as well as those that are nearby in the assembly graph, making queries akin to but more sensitive than read mapping against reference genomes (**Figure @fig:overview**) [@doi:10.1186/s13059-020-02066-4].
 <!-- is more sensitive the right thing to say here?
 Should it be more general? -->
 The resulting genome query neighborhood represents a species-level umbrella that contains sequence variation from the metagenome associated with a query.